hifly81/kafka-spring-demo/README.md

 The default behavior is attempting to consume one massage at most 10 times.
 After that the consumer will never process it again.
 Reference class is: _org.springframework.kafka.listener.DefaultErrorHandler_.

-This implementation overrides the default behaviour setting a max number for retries to 2 with a _backoff interval_ of 15 seconds.
+This implementation (class _ConsumerWithDefaultRetries_) overrides the default behaviour setting a max number for retries to 2 with a _backoff interval_ of 15 seconds.
 _NPE_ will not be retried.

  1. Place order on topic _orders_: